 TIPS ON MAKING DUTCH BABY

-- blending all the ingredients in the blender to ensure a smooth batter
+- blend all the ingredients in the blender to ensure a smooth batter

-- letting the batter rest, so that the flour has a chance to absorb the liquid
+- let the batter rest, so that the flour has a chance to absorb the liquid

 - a very hot oven to create that puff that is distinctive in a dutch baby